-Once Koi fish hit the age of maturity, they will reproduce every year.
-Females can produce hundreds of spawn, but many of the fry do not survive due to being eaten by others.
-On average, the fry will be hatched in four to seven days.
+After Koi fish reach adulthood, they will begin to spawn annually.
+Females can lay hundreds of eggs.
+However, many of the fry perish after being eaten by others.
+The fry will typically hatch in four to seven days.

 Koi Fish Facts

 - The scientific name for Koi is “Cyprinus rubrofuscus.”